aphecetche/alo/r23/README.md

  produce [digit files for MB Pb-Pb](http://aphecetche.github.io/2016/03/13/o2-create-digit-files/) : a bunch of functions quickly stuffed in a single class in the [legacy](legacy) directory.

-Then some tools to [esdconvertor](convert Run2 ESDs) into Run3 (tentative, so far) data formats.
+Then some tools to [convert Run2 ESDS](esdconvertor) into Run3 (tentative, so far) data formats.
 The [esdconvertor-saf](esdconvertor-saf) directory contains utilities to produce those convertions on SAF3.